|

 - Set A: Lesson: Line / Project: Line Printing

 Objective: To teach the concept of lines.
-Students will learn and identify various kinds of lines: natural, man-made, vertical, horizontal, diagonal, curved, and imaginary. - Set B: Lesson: Shape / Project: Creative Rubbings
+The students will identify various kinds of lines: natural, man-made, vertical, horizontal, diagonal, curved, and imaginary. - Set B: Lesson: Shape / Project: Creative Rubbings

-Objective: To teach the concept for shape.
-Students will identify various shapes in art: natural, mad-made, geometric, and free-form. - Set C: Lesson: Color / Project: Color Wheel, Fold and Dye
+Objective: To teach the concept of shape.
+Students will identify various shapes in art: natural, mad-made, geometric, and free-form. - Set C: Lesson: Color / Project: Color Wheel & Fold 'N Dye

-Objective: To teach the different groups of colors, such as primary, secondary, complementary, warm and cool colors. - Set D: Lesson: Texture / Project: Abstract Texture Collage
+Objective: To teach the different groups of color, including primary, secondary, complementary, warm and cool colors in selected prints. - Set D: Lesson: Texture / Project: Texture Collage

-Objective: To teach the concept of texture as one of the elements of art.
-Students will increase their awareness of textures in their environment and identify visual texture in selected paintings. - Set E: Lesson: Value / Project: Monochromatic Painting
+Objective: To teach the concept of texture as one of the elements of art and to learn about collage as an art form.
+Students will increase their awareness of textures in their environment and identify visual texture in selected paintings, and they will learn how art can be created with different materials assembled together in a collage. - Set E: Lesson: Value / Project: Monochromatic Painting

 Objective: To review the elements of art by studying the paintings of Vincent van Gogh.
-Students will expand their understanding of these elements and learn to recognize van Gogh's style.
+Students will expand their understanding of the elements we have studied this year and learn to recognize van Gogh’s style.

 2nd grade - ‘Scapes’, Portraits, and Still Life